elm-land/elm-land/docs/src/guide/README.md

 ### Adding new pages <Badge type="warning" text="wip" vertical="middle" />

+Now that our project is created in the `elm-land-twitter` folder, we can begin to add pages.

 With the `elm-land page` command, we can also create our 4 new pages without leaving the terminal.
 Each command will take the URL path you want as its argument.